blessingmwiti/termux-purge/README.md

 Uninstall.

-To uninstall purge script from Termux PATH.
+To uninstall purgex script from Termux PATH.
 Do

-Type chmod +x uninstall.sh
+Type ./uninstall.sh

-The purge script will be removed!
+The purgex script will be removed!